Getting Started if You Have an Estate Plan That Needs Updating

 4. I will review your existing documents and suggest any additional legal updates that would make sense, given current law and your current net worth and family situation.
 (Many clients can simplify documents drafted prior to 2012 because current estate tax exemptions levels mean that more than 99% of all estates will be not subject to the estate tax.)

-5. Once you agree on the scope of the project, I will ask you to sign an engagement letter, agree to a Completion Commitment and schedule, and get to work.
+5. Once you agree on the scope of the project, I will ask you to sign an engagement letter and get to work.
 Updating your estate plan won't be effective until you sign the updated documents, so my entire focus during our work together is to get your project finished efficiently and effectively.
 I will bill you hourly for all work required to finish your plan after a six-month period, in addition to the Flat Fee.Fees

 I do my best to do all of my restatements on a Flat Fee basis.
 If I haven't work with you in the past, you are, essentially, a brand new client, so my Flat Fees still apply.
 If we have worked together, but your documents are more than 5 years old, we are, essentially, starting over if you have more than a small change that can be addressed with an amendment.
 I will offer you a 10% discount on my existing fees, to thank you for your loyalty over the years.